nikolainobadi/NnGoogleAdsKit/README.md

 - `ContentView` tracks the `isLoggedIn` state to determine whether to display the `LoginView` or `InAppView`.
 - When the user logs in, `InAppView` is shown with the `withAppOpenAds` modifier applied, enabling the app open ads functionality.
 - `InAppView` remains visible as long as the user is logged in, making it an ideal place for the `withAppOpenAds` modifier to work reliably.
+- The `canShowAds` parameter is set based on the userIsPro state.
+If userIsPro is true, indicating a paid user, canShowAds will be false, preventing ads from displaying.
+Otherwise, canShowAds is set to true to allow ads for free users.

 #### Parameters
 - `loginCount`: A binding to the login count, which determines when ads should begin appearing.
 - `isInitialLogin`: A binding to a Boolean indicating if this is the user's initial login.
 - `delegate`: An object conforming to `AdDelegate` to handle ad-related events.
+- `canShowAds`: A Boolean that controls whether ads can be displayed.
 - `loginAdThreshold`: A customizable environment value that sets the minimum login count required before ads are displayed (default is 3).

 ### Setting a Custom Login Threshold